 The Causes of Belly Fat Among Women Include:

 If you’re a woman with belly fat, it might be due to menopause.
 When you’re a teenager, an increase in estrogen hormone causes fat to be stored in areas such as the hips and thighs in preparation for pregnancy.

 Having a layer of subcutaneous fat in these areas is natural.
-It’s when the fat becomes excess in these areas as well as your abdomen that it becomes unhealthy.
+It’s when the fat becomes excess in these areas and your abdomen that it becomes unhealthy.

-The amount of belly fat you have varies depending on the age when menopause starts.
+Your belly fat amount varies depending on the age when menopause starts.
 Women who reach menopause early tend to have minimal levels of belly fat, while women who reach menopause in their later years tend to have more belly fat.

 Developing excess belly fat may be embedded in your genes.
-This supports studies hence why experts believe that gene receptors for hormones such as cortisol which regulates where fat is stored, could have genetic properties.
+This supports studies, hence why experts believe gene receptors for hormones such as cortisol, which regulates where fat is stored, could have genetic properties.

 About a decade ago, scientists discovered three new genes linked to the development of excess belly fat.
 Two of those genes were found in women.